sbhmaheshwari/Projects/Github_Projects_Readme.md

 6) SVM-FFA dynamic modulus prediction (publication) - Contains code file and article I published as a part of my undergraduate thesis.
 Employed firefly algorithm for SVM hyperparameter search in MATLAB to regress asphalt stiffness that effectively decreased the overfitting by 32% w.r.t previously developed ANN models with similar accuracy standards.

+7) Future Sales Prediction - Predicted monthly future sales using deep neural networks with categorical embedding, CatBoost, XGBoost, and Random Forest models, and stacked them to improve the overall accuracy by 15%.
+Used Google Colab GPUs for neural network training and Bayesian optimization for automating the process of hyperparameter tuning